devcartel/pyrfa/pyrfa/README.md

 * Fixed for service group failover by RFA 8.0
 * Support for Python 3.4
 * Available in 64-bit only

+7.6.2.1
+* 19 May 2016
+* Supports Interactive Provider
+* Supports FID filtering subscription with View
+* Updates RDMDictionary and enumtype.def

 7.6.2.0
 * 17 December 2015